benjha/nvrapids_olcf/dask-batch/README.md

 ### Step 1.
 Launching the dask-scheduler and dask-workers

-`launch_dask_cluster.lsf` script launches the dask-scheduler in a batch node and two dask-workers in two compute nodes:
+`launch_dask_cluster.lsf` script launches the dask-scheduler in a batch node and four dask-workers in two compute nodes:

 ```
 #!/usr/bin/env bash